 When email is sent, there are various ways to address the message(s).
 By default, the system generates an email for each recipient, so their email address shows up in the To: field of the email, rather than buried spam-like in a blind-copy list.
 If you wish, you can still choose to put email addresses in the "To", "CC", or "BCC" fields of the message, but it is less professional and can expose recipients' email addresses to each other.

 Warning: SPAM email (also known as unsolicited commercial email) is a growing problem on the Internet today.
 If we determine that you are using MemberTies Professional to send SPAM, we will terminate your license and report you to the appropriate authorities.
 Using MemberTies Professional to send unsolicited email (SPAM), or to transmit illegal content is expressly forbidden.

 Note: You must have an internet connection and your own email account in order to send email.
 MemberTies is not a standalone mail server.

-1.Choose the Members, Groups, or Activities workspace from the Home ribbon bar.
+1.Choose the Members, Groups, or Activities tab from the ribbon bar.